 Congenital and infantile nephrotic syndromes are generally rare inherited defects in glomerular filtration.
 Symptoms are centered around proteinuria, edema, and hypoproteinemia.
 These diseases are best diagnosed by their gene mutations, because their presentations and histopathologies are not sufficiently specific.
-Early, aggressive treatment may include ACE inhibitors, angiotensin receptor II blockers, and NSAIDs (eg, indomethacin) for proteinuria; diuretics, IV albumin, and fluid restriction for edema; and antibiotics, anticoagulation, and hypernutrition.
+Early, aggressive treatment may include angiotensin-converting enzyme (ACE) inhibitors, angiotensin receptor II blockers, and nonsteroidal anti-inflammatory drugs (NSAIDs, eg, indomethacin) for proteinuria; diuretics, IV albumin, and fluid restriction for edema; and antibiotics, anticoagulation, and hypernutrition.
 Nephrectomy, followed by dialysis or kidney transplantation, may be necessary to stop the proteinuria.

 Patients with severe proteinuria may require bilateral nephrectomy because of severe hypoalbuminemia; dialysis should be initiated early to ameliorate nutritional deficits and mitigate failure to thrive.
 The disorder usually recurs in a renal graft.

 This syndrome is an autosomal recessive disorder that affects 1/8200 Finnish neonates and is caused by a mutation in the NPHS1 gene, which codes for a podocytic slit-diaphragm protein (nephrin).